Aller au contenu

 Abolition of the CSG and CRDS

-Gérald Darmanin, the Minister of Action and Public Accounts, has announced a number of measures designed to simplify and make fairer the taxation affecting French expatriates.
-Among these measures, included in the 2019 budget proposal, is the abolition of the CSG and CRDS.
-Indeed, these contributions are used to finance social protection.
-But the French affiliated with the social security system of another state do not benefit from them.
-However, this provision will only affect people living in an EU or EEA country or in Switzerland.
+Gérald Darmanin, the French Minister of Action and Public Accounts, has announced a number of measures designed to simplify and make fairer the taxation affecting French expatriates.
+Among these measures, included in the 2019 draft budget, is the abolition of the CSG and CRDS.
+These contributions are used to finance social protection.
+However, French nationals affiliated to the social security system of another country do not benefit from them.
+However, this provision will only affect people living in an EU or EEA country, or in Switzerland.

 2 to 3 million French people living abroad

-These measures to rebalance the taxation of French citizens abroad are partly taken from a report by Anne Genetet, MP for French citizens living outside France.
-In total, 2 to 3 million French people live outside of France.
-People who "wish to be considered as full members of the national community" and "want to benefit from a comparable tax system that takes into account their specificities".
+These measures, aimed at rebalancing the tax situation of French nationals living abroad, are based in part on a report by Anne Genetet, MP for French nationals living outside France.
+In total, 2 to 3 million French people live outside France.
+People who "wish to be considered as full members of the national community" and "want to benefit from a comparable tax system that takes their specific characteristics into account".

 [arm_setup id="6″]